karthik25/SimpleRules/ReadMe.md

 The result will be a `ValidationResult` that contains an `Errors` property with 3 errors in this case - one each for mismatching passwords, invalid email address and invalid phone number.
 That's it!
 It's that simple!
 In the next section, you will see how the rule metadata can be seperated out of the class to keep the entities and the rules separate!

-When a rule is applied on a certain property (the source), the data types of the "target" property (or properties) should match that of the source.
+One important thing to note is that when a rule is applied on a certain property (the source), the data types of the "target" property (or properties) should match that of the source.
 This is applicable when validating against a constant too.
 Simply, if the `EqualTo` attribute is applied on a `DateTime` property, the "target" property should also be a `DateTime` (or `DateTime?`).

 ### Specify Metadata Using an External Class